 What a sad thing this is.
 I’m agnostic but this will convert no one.
 It’s a tepid bath for true believers.

 I did like one scene.
 Near the end, the asshole lawyer, Mark, finally visits his addled mother in the old folk’s home, and wonders aloud why he, who is the worst person he knows, has a great life, while she, the most devout, has been turned into a living vegetable.
 At which point she suddenly starts talking:

 Sometimes the devil allows people to live a life free of trouble because he doesn't want them turning to God.
 Their sin is like a jail cell, except it is all nice and comfy and there doesn't seem to be any reason to leave.
 The door’s wide open.
 Till one day, time runs out, and the cell door slams shut, and suddenly it’s too late.

 She says all of this staring straight ahead.
 When she’s done, she blinks a few times, then her dementia returns.
 “Who are you?” she asks her son.

-Look, I get it.
-“God’s Not Dead” is popular with Christian conservatives because it’s their wish-fulfillment fantasy.
-Within its world, secularists are awful and tyrannical, believers are victimized and humble, but God has a plan.
-And in the end, the wicked are punished and the faithful prosper.
-It’s all nice and comfy.
-Why, there doesn’t seem to be any reason to leave.
+But think about how her words relate to “God’s Not Dead."
+The movie is popular with Christian conservatives because it’s their wish-fulfillment fantasy.
+Within it, secularists are awful and tyrannical but are punished, while believers are victimized and humble but prosper.
+No wonder they're going in droves.
+It’s a nice, comfy vision from which there doesn’t seem to be any reason to leave.